Blog

 VITAMINS & MINERALS FOR MUSCLE RECOVERY

 It's crucial to understand the nutritional relationships between Vitamins and Minerals.
-The field of nutrition can be complex and confusing with many variables pertaining to an individual's health.
+The field of nutrition can be complex and confusing, with many variables pertaining to an individual's health.

-Did you know consuming too little or too many Vitamins and Minerals can have a significant impact on your health?
+Did you know that consuming too little or too many Vitamins and Minerals can have a significant impact on your health?
 Through many clinical studies and research, there is a clear understanding of when and how to consume Vitamins and Minerals.

 There is also a testing process that can help identify what Vitamins and Minerals you are deficient in, what ratios are out of balance, heavy metal toxicity levels, and metabolic function status.
 Each metric is very helpful in determining your baseline health.

 Our Performance Vitality is uniquely crafted for joint & bone health, strength & rapid recovery, increased energy & focus, optimized sleep, and immune support.
 The blend is vegan, keto, & paleo-friendly with zero calories & no gluten or soy.
-The capsule is veggie, heart-friendly with no harsh stimulants or fillers.
+The capsule is veggie, heart-friendly, with no harsh stimulants or fillers.
 Here’s the list of the benefits:

 • Vitamin B12 supports energy and brain health.*